TEDxAuckland/tedx-auckland-site/src/_people/andrea-reid.md

-  Andrea is currently collaborating with the Waitemata Local Board, Auckland Council, Auckland Transport, Gecko NZ Trust, For the Love of Bees, Kelmarna Gardens, several local community groups, sponsors & a bunch of passionate volunteers to create a series of prototypes to install throughout Auckland City starting.
+  Andrea is currently collaborating with the Waitemata Local Board, Auckland Council, Auckland Transport, Gecko NZ Trust, For the Love of Bees, Kelmarna Gardens, several local community groups, sponsors & a bunch of passionate volunteers to create a series of prototypes to install throughout Auckland.

   The project has won multiple awards and has been featured on Whanau Living,